origo-map/origo-documentation/content/controls.md

 `title` | modal title text
 `url` | url to a html file
 `content` | content text of the modal
+`hideButton` | adds button to stop the current splash from displaying on subsequent visits to the map.
+If the content is updated, the splash will be displayed again.
+Options available are 'visible' (the only option required), 'hideText' and 'confirmText'.

 #### Example splash control